marcelkottmann/find-manual-installed-local-deb-package/README.md

 # find-manual-installed-local-deb-package

+## Intro

-Bash script to find all manual installed local deb-packages.
+Bash script to find all manually installed local deb-packages.

 Steps to find these packages: